 From US-60 you'll head towards the Oak Flat campground.
 Take the first road to your left and follow this road up a hill as it generally heads East.
 Stay left at the two forks you will run into.
 Eventually this road will dead end just before US-60.
 About 500 yards before this dead end, there is a small pullout for a few cars on your right.
 Park here and walk back towards the campground for a minute while looking on your left for cairns marking a trail.
 The trail heads to the North side of the climbing area and if you follow the cairns is not too bad to follow.
 Some limited scrambling without exposure is needed to get to the base of the climbs.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Lost Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Lost Wall:

 Featured Route For Lost Wall

 Queen Creek Freak 5.9 5c 17 VI 17 HVS 5a Arizona

 Fun crack that angles right, then back left over a flake, finally ending in a great roof.
 Although the roof looks tough from the ground, there are some great hands that make the rating accurate.
 The crack has seen a number of climbs so it's smoother than most in the Queen Creek area.
 This climb is well worth doing. ...[more]
 Browse More Classics in Arizona